- About Us

-We are committed to the protection of Queen Alia International Airport environment by ensuring the compliance with all relevant environmental laws and regulations
+We are committed to the protection of Queen Alia International Airport (QAIA)’s surrounding environment by ensuring compliance with all relevant environmental laws and regulations.

-We strive to minimize adverse impacts on the environment through pollution prevention and emissions reduction in order to create and maintain an eco-friendly airport.
+We strive to minimize adverse impact on the environment through pollution prevention and emissions reduction, in order to create and maintain an eco-friendly airport.

 Staff Health Protection

 We are committed to protecting the health of our employees, contractors, customers and visitors.
-By implementing workplace safety control measures in compliance with all relevant laws and regulations, we minimize staff injuries as per Airport International Group (AIG) objectives and target plans, ensuring effective implementation of these measures through regular checks and tests.
+By implementing workplace safety control measures in compliance with all relevant laws and regulations, we minimize staff injuries as per Airport International Group’s objectives and target plans, and ensure effective implementation of these measures through regular checks and tests.

 Airport Carbon Accreditation

-Airport International Group (AIG) continually aspires to further reduce the environmental impact of QAIA operations, now and in the future.
-We believe it is our duty to safeguard the environment, which is in the best interests of all our key stakeholders.
+Airport International Group continually aspires to reduce the environmental impact of Queen Alia International Airport’s (QAIA) operations, in the present day and the future.
+We believe it is our duty to safeguard the environment; a practice that is also in the best interest of our stakeholders.

-As part of the Group’s commitment to environmental sustainability and to reflect our commitment to the Airport Council International’s (ACI) Airport Carbon Accreditation, we are implementing a comprehensive energy and carbon reduction plan that aims to reduce the climate change impact of QAIA operations per passenger.
-The plan addresses significant energy consumption aspects related to the operations of the airport, with a focus on electricity consumption, as 98% of the airport’s energy consumption is attributed to electricity consumption.
+As part of the Company’s commitment to environmental sustainability, and to reflect our commitment to the Airport Council International’s (ACI) Airport Carbon Accreditation (ACA), a comprehensive energy and carbon reduction plan is being implemented, which aims to reduce QAIA’s operations’ climate change impact per passenger.
+The plan addresses significant energy consumption aspects related to the operations of the Airport, with a focus on electricity consumption, as 98% of the Airport’s energy consumption is attributed to that of electricity.

-At Queen Alia International Airport, we are committed to complying with the statutory air quality criteria; we operate air quality stations for real-time monitoring.
+At QAIA, we are committed to complying with the statutory air quality criteria; we operate air quality stations for real-time monitoring.

-At Queen Alia International Airport, we are committed to complying with regulatory standards, through:
+At QAIA, we are committed to complying with regulatory standards, through the following practices:

-1. Regularly updating noise contour maps to ensure proper land-use planning, as per JCARC 150, Airport Noise Compatibility Planning.
+1. Regularly updating noise contour maps to ensure proper land-use planning, as per JCARC 150 and Airport Noise Compatibility Planning.

-2. Monitoring noise levels in different working areas to ensure a safe work environment.
+2. Monitoring noise levels in different working areas to ensure a safe working environment.

-We have in place an Integrated Waste Management System, with the following core functions:
+We have an Integrated Waste Management System in place, with the following core functionalities:

-- Segregation of hazardous waste from nonhazardous waste and disposal of hazardous waste as per Ministry of Environment requirements, including but not limited to regulations regarding the handling, storage and packaging of waste.
-Our recycling of hazardous waste is limited to the recycling of materials approved by the Ministry of Environment, such as tires, batteries and oil-related wastes.
-A dedicated storage area is available for the storage of hazardous wastes.
+· Segregation of hazardous waste from non-hazardous waste, and the disposal of hazardous waste as per Ministry of Environment requirements, including but not limited to regulations regarding the handling, storage and packaging of waste.
+Our recycling of hazardous waste is limited to the recycling of materials as approved by the Ministry of Environment, such as tires, batteries and oil-related waste.
+Moreover, a dedicated storage area is also available for the storage of hazardous waste

-- Implementation of a waste recycling program, carried out inside the terminals and different Airport International Group (AIG) facilities.
-Currently, the program primarily covers two types of waste, carton/wood and glass/aluminum, in addition to negligible amounts of other types of waste.
+· Implementation of a waste recycling program, carried out inside the terminals and different Airport International Group facilities.
+The program primarily covers materials such as carton/wood and glass/aluminum, in addition to negligible amounts of other types of waste.

-- Collection of non-hazardous waste (excluding construction waste) in specified containers and their disposal in a licensed landfill.
+· Collection of non-hazardous waste (excluding construction waste), in specified containers and the disposal of them in a licensed landfill.

-- Disposal of sludge waste (i.e. waste generated from the wastewater treatment process).
-Prior to its disposal, tests are conducted to determine the sludge waste’s quality as per relevant Jordanian standards.
+· Disposal of sludge (waste generated from the wastewater treatment process).
+Prior to its disposal, tests are conducted to determine the sludge’s quality, as per relevant Jordanian standards.
 Based on the test results, the sludge is disposed of in either a municipality landfill or a hazardous waste treatment center.

 Waste Water Management

-Oil/fuel leakage and spillage are the most common types of incidents at Queen Alia International Airport, mainly occurring in airport aprons (i.e. the tarmac) due to the presence of ground support equipment or as a result of the aircraft fueling process.
+Oil and fuel leakage and spillage are the most common types of incidents at QAIA mainly occurring in airport aprons (i.e., the tarmac) due to the presence of ground support equipment, or as a result of the aircraft fueling process.
 Spill control instructions have been developed and communicated to staff, with spill kits provided onsite to support the instructions’ implementation.

 Wildlife Hazard Management